Deepvali Marketing Guide: Tips and Strategies for Brands (2026)

 The Power of Emotional Marketing

-Diwali campaigns that tap into the festival's emotional core consistently outperform generic promotional campaigns.
+Deepvali campaigns that tap into the festival's emotional core consistently outperform generic promotional campaigns.
 The themes that resonate most strongly include:

 Family Reunion and Togetherness: After a challenging few years of global uncertainty, the desire to connect with loved ones is stronger than ever.
 Campaigns that celebrate family bonds strike an emotional chord.